 Water thoroughly and continue watering your new plant at least once or twice a week until it is well-established.

 Pampas grass plants can tolerate some shade.
-However, they need to receive at least 6 hours of full sun daily.
+However, they must receive at least 6 hours of full sun daily.

 Temperature and Humidity Preferences

 Pampas grass tolerates a wide range of temperatures and humidity levels.
-They thrive in ambient temperatures ranging from 65°F to 90°F and conditions with low to high humidity.
+They thrive in ambient temperatures ranging from 65°F to 90°F and low to high humidity conditions.

-They’re winter hardy down to zone 7, which can see brief temperatures ranging from 0°F to 10°F. However, these cool temperatures can harm the plants – especially if the soil is particularly wet.
+They’re winter hardy down to zone 7, where brief temperatures range from 0°F to 10°F. However, these cool temperatures can harm the plants – especially if the soil is particularly wet.

 In zone 6, pampas grass plants should be grown in containers and brought inside for winter.